Sightseeing in Fukui

 Red: Fukui, Sakai, Awara and Eiheiji Area

-Awara Hot Spring (Awara City) / Fukui’s best hot spring resort
+Awara Hot Spring (Awara City) / A relaxed hot spring area with traditional inns and local charm

 Green: Tannan Area

-Takefu Knife Village and other Echizen Uchihamono (Echizen City) / With a history of more than 700 years
+Takefu Knife Village and other Echizen Uchihamono (Echizen City) / Skilled craftsmanship and a long tradition of blade-making

-Nishiyama Park (Sabae City) / A famous park with more than 50,000 azalea plants in bloom.
+Nishiyama Park (Sabae City) / A favorite spring spot filled with azalea blooms

 Blue: Okuetsu Area

-Fukui Prefectural Dinosaur Museum (Katsuyama City) / The museum boasts the largest exhibition of dinosaur skeletons in Japan.
+Fukui Prefectural Dinosaur Museum (Katsuyama City) / One of Japan’s best-known dinosaur museums, enjoyed by all ages

 Pink: Reinan Area

-Tsuruga Museum (Tsuruga City) / a collection of materials on Jewish refugees who escaped from the hands of Nazi Germany and landed at the port of Tsuruga
+Tsuruga Museum (Tsuruga City) / The story of Jewish refugees remembered through the port town of Tsuruga

-Myotsuji Temple, Jinguji Temple and national treasures (Obama City) / Obama City has some national treasures.
+Myotsuji Temple, Jinguji Temple and national treasures (Obama City) / Historic temples and cultural treasures in a quiet coastal city

 Detailed explanations are provided in the links.